MicrosoftDocs/msteams-docs/msteams-platform/toolkit/configure-tab-capability.md

 ---
 title: Configure-tab-capability
 author: surbhigupta
-description: Learn to configure tab capability within your Teams app. ms.author: v-vanv ms.localizationpriority: medium ms.topic: overview ms.date: 02/19/2024
+description: Learn to configure tab capability within Teams app. ms.author: v-vanv ms.localizationpriority: medium ms.topic: overview ms.date: 02/19/2024
 ---

-# Configure tab capability within your Teams app
+# Configure tab capability within Teams app

 Tabs are webpages embedded in Microsoft Teams.
-Tabs functions as simple HTML `iframe` tags that point to domains declared in app manifest (previously called Teams app manifest).
+Tabs function as simple HTML `iframe` tags that point to domains declared in app manifest (previously called Teams app manifest).
 You can add tab as a capability to a Teams app into a channel within a team, group chat, or personal app for an individual user.
 You can include custom tabs with your app to embed your own web content in Teams or add Teams-specific functionality to your web content.
-For more information, see [Build tabs for Teams](../tabs/what-are-tabs.md).
+For more information, see [build tabs for Teams](../tabs/what-are-tabs.md).

 ## Prerequisites